Approximate Message Passing for Quantum State Tomography: Approximate Message Passing

 {\bf AMP design.} Section~\ref{subsec:AMP_QST} addresses these challenges by adapting the initial AMP approach of Section~\ref{subsec:initial_AMP} for QST.
 First, to address the incorrect normalization of $\mathcal{A}$, we define a normalized sensing map $\widetilde{\mathcal{A}}$.
 Second, we use a modified denoiser that forces each iteration in our estimation of $\rho^*$ to produce a PSD matrix with a unit trace, which ensures $\widehat{\rho} \in \mathcal{S}(\mathcal{H})$.
 In order to benefit from this modification, we apply \emph{damping}~\cite{vila_adaptive_2015}, which controls the assertiveness of the AMP algorithm.
 Although less is known about the theoretical properties of damped AMP, it has been previously applied successfully in other situations where the technical conditions of standard AMP are not met~\cite{vila_adaptive_2015}.

 {\bf Numerical example.} We conclude our overview with Figure~\ref{fig:amp-design-comparison}, where we show how our design choices enable density matrix reconstruction.
 We take $\rho^*$ to be a random rank-3 5-qubit state and set $M = 384$ ($=0.375d^2$) observables, $N = 1024$ shots per observable, and chart the difference between the estimate $\rho^t$ and $\rho^*$ at each iteration $t$ of the AMP algorithm.
 We plot both $\NMSE(\rho^*, \rho^t)$ and $F(\rho^*, \rho^t).$\footnote{For the standard AMP and normalized AMP approaches, the density matrix estimate $\rho^t$ at each iteration is not guaranteed to be physical, as the low-rank denoiser does not always produce a matrix with unit trace.
-Thus, we first project $\rho^t$ onto the set of density matrices before computing the state fidelity shown in Figure~\ref{fig:amp-design-comparison}.} The baseline AMP approach (orange crosses) diverges since the QST sensing map $\mathcal{A}$ is not normalized.
-By replacing $\mathcal{A}$ with the normalized map $\widetilde{\mathcal{A}}$~\eqref{eq:def-normalized-a} (green squares), the estimator $\widehat{\rho}$ successfully reconstructs the true density matrix $\rho^*$.
-In order to incorporate the physical constraints of $\rho^*$, we use the projected singular value thresholding ($\PSVT$) denoiser~\eqref{eq:def-psvt}.
+Thus, we first project $\rho^t$ onto the set of density matrices~\eqref{eq:def-proj} before computing the state fidelity shown in Figure~\ref{fig:amp-design-comparison}.} The baseline AMP approach (orange crosses), based on~\cite{berthier_state_2020}, diverges since the QST sensing map $\mathcal{A}$ is not normalized.
+After replacing $\mathcal{A}$ with the normalized map $\widetilde{\mathcal{A}}$~\eqref{eq:def-normalized-a} (green squares), AMP converges and produces an estimator $\widehat{\rho}$ for the density matrix $\rho^*$.
+To improve the fidelity of this estimator, we incorporate the physical constraints of $\rho^*$, by using the projected singular value thresholding ($\PSVT$) denoiser~\eqref{eq:def-psvt}.
 By itself (purple pluses), the $\PSVT$-based AMP algorithm does not recover $\rho^*$.
 However, by incorporating damping~\eqref{eq:damping} (blue circles), the $\PSVT$-based AMP algorithm recovers $\rho^*$ with lower NMSE and higher state fidelity than the $\SVT$-based approach.